You need to be familiar with programming basics and know how to write Java Code(preferably Selenium) to create Custom Functions.

 - There are a set of prerequisite import statements that are to be included.
 We need to import the WebDriver Class, CustomTestStep Class and TestStepResult Class.

 - There should be at least one Class and a constructor present inside the class.

-- Before each method/procedure in the Custom Function class, we need to provide the @CustomTestStep annotation for the compiler to recognize it.
+- Before each method/procedure in the Custom Function Class, we need to provide the @CustomTestStep annotation for the compiler to recognise it.

 - Each of the methods/procedures should have TestStepResult Class as its return type.

 - We need to create an Instance of TestStepResult in each of the methods.

 - We need to set the 2 required properties(result message and result status) with the TestStepResult Instance using the methods setStatus and setMessage.

 - We will set the status as 'SUCCESS' using the setStatus() method with argument '0'.